-4. Islam et al. (2012) performed a study in mice which were administered CIT (1, 5, or 10 mg/kg bw) by gavage for 14 days.
-CIT treatment reduced the level of serum IgM and changed the regulation of the different immune cell populations in spleen, mesenteric lymph nodes (MLN) and small intestine.
+4. Islam et al. (2012) performed a study in which mice were administered CIT (1, 5, or 10 mg/kg bw) by gavage for 14 days.
+CIT treatment reduced the level of serum IgM but the production of IgA and IgE was increased in the highest CIT treatment group compared to that of the control group, though this was not considered statistically significant.
+The IgG level did not change after CIT administration.
+Administration of CIT changed the regulation of the different immune cell populations in spleen, mesenteric lymph nodes (MLN) and small intestine.
 Results indicated that CIT induced apoptosis in the spleen, MLN and Peyer's patches (PP) by the change in the ratio of Bax/Bcl-2 activities.
+To assess the immunocompetence splenocytes and MLN cells from CIT treated mice were stimulated with ConA (T cell mitogen) or LPS (B cell mitogen).
+An increased proliferative capacity in ConA-induced splenocytes and MLN cells was noticeable in a dose-dependent manner indicating that CIT induced T-cell-specific lymphoproliferative capacity.
 Authors concluded that CIT has multiple immune modulatory effects in mice that may alter normal functions of immune system.